Forbes magazine didn’t name Silver Lake CA “America’s Best Hipster Neighborhood” for nothing.

 This was architect Raphael Soriano’s very first commission.

-When the home returned to the market in 2013 it looked like a gem.
+Restoration expert, Chris Salay, eventually purchased it.
+And when the home returned to the market in 2013 it looked like a gem.
 Updated with teak sinks, a reclaimed wood wall, Boffi fixtures, a modern utilitarian kitchen, and Soriano’s signature of steel framed ribbon windows made this home look like the classic it was intended to be.

-I heart this hub of the neighborhood.
+Sunset Junction: I heart this hub of the neighborhood.
 The street junction of Sunset Boulevard and Santa Monica Boulevard was once where the Pasadena and Pacific Railway carried passengers from Downtown to Santa Monica.
 It was also where the nation watched as people at The Black Cat Tavern rioted in solidarity against police harassment in gay bars.
 And even later, it’s where the now defunct annual Sunset Junction Street Fair filled the streets with food trucks, local bands, and kiddie carnival rides.

 Bringing a little bit of Paris to the ‘hood since the 90’s.
 Serving classic French bistro cuisine in an intimate setting.
 Indoor, outdoor, and wine bar side seating available.
 My favorite dish is the filet mignon accompanied by a glass of Pinot Noir.